Fishing Equipment List

 Flies (Lower Lost Creek below the reservoir): all flies must be barbless or barb-pinched down.

-Chubby Chornobyl, prince nymphs, pheasant tails, hares ears, midges, soft hackle flies, streamers, San Juan worm, euro nymphing nymphs, elk hair caddis.
+Chubby Chornobyl, prince nymphs, pheasant tails, hare’s ears, midges, soft hackle flies, streamers, San Juan worm, euro nymphing nymphs, elk hair caddis.

 Tippet and leader